 Such attacks usually come from keywords that are entirely blasphemous and offensive words that are banned by Google to some extent.
 You can take the necessary measures against these attacks from analysis tools like Google Webmasters and Ahrefs.

-Google has released the Disavow Tool to help webmasters cope with these issues, but it should be used with caution and only as a last resort.
+Google has released the Disavow Tool to help webmasters cope with these issues, but you should use it with caution and only as a last resort.

 How to Prevent Backlink Attacks?